Kansas State vs. Kansas NCAA Football Odds, Plays and Insights | November 6, 2021

 Kansas State Stats and Trends

-- Kansas State's games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).
+- Kansas State's games this year have hit the over on four of eight set point totals (50%).

 - Find the latest spread and moneyline odds for Kansas State at SISportsbook.